dorochka8/VGAE/README.md

 ```

 ## Usage
-To train the model woth the default settings on the Cora dataset, run:
+To train the model with the default settings on the Cora dataset, run:
 ```
 python3 main.py
 ```